zephyrus11221/bashingShells/README.md

 **Bugs**

-*Semicolon usage is gimmicky with white space.
+*Semicolon usage is gimmicky with white space, so you should not put a space before and after the semicolon.

 ---